There’ll free open house at LACMA this Sunday, November 7, to celebrate the public opening of the Obama portraits in L.A.

-Unless you live under a rock, you’ve probably seen the astounding portraits of our former President and First Lady shut down your entire timeline at some point in your interweb existence.
-But in the chances that you do live under said rock, there’s no need to go on an extensive Google search because the iconic paintings are going on tour!
-Naturally, Los Angeles is without a doubt one of the five cities that will get to bask in all the profound Obama glory — we did name an entire street and highway in their honor, after all.
+You’ve probably seen the astounding portraits of our former President and First Lady shut down your entire timeline at some point in your interweb existence.
+But in case you haven’t, there’s no need to go on an extensive Google search because the iconic paintings are going on tour!
+Naturally, Los Angeles is one of the five cities that will get to bask in all the profound Obama glory — we did name an entire street and highway in their honor, after all.

-The portraits currently decorate the walls Washington D.C.’s Smithsonian National Portrait Gallery, but the iconic pieces will be embarking on a five-city tour in June of 2021 with plans to debut at the Art Institute of Chicago.
+The portraits started their tour on the walls Washington D.C.’s Smithsonian National Portrait Gallery, but the iconic pieces have embarked on a five-city tour which started in June of 2021 with its debut at the Art Institute of Chicago.

 The temporary exhibition will make its way to the City of Angels later that fall, so get ready to head over to LACMA to visit 44 as soon as November 22 of that year.
 Angelenos can catch a glimpse of the portraits through January 2, 2022, before they leave for Atlanta.